MohammadGhanaym/Data-Analysis-Projects/Addressing HR Workforce Challenges/README.md

 * There are 20 projects.
 Most of them are located in Cairo (9 projects).
 * The minimum number of current headcount per project is 11, and the maximum is 48.
 The average number of current headcount is 31.5.
 * The minimum number of required headcount per project is 53, and the maximum is 99.
 The average number of required headcount is 77.9.
-* The Tasks table contains data for the period from 1/1/2024 to 4/30/2024 (4 months), the same period as the Attendance table.
+* The Tasks table contains data for the period from 1/1/2024 to 4/30/2024 (4 months), the same time period as the Attendance table.

 # Data Cleaning
 - In the `Attendance` Table
-    * Created a new column by calculating the difference between check-out and check-in times and calling it **Actual Working Hours**.
+    * Created a new column by calculating the difference between check-out and check-in times and call it **Actual Working Hours**.
     * Created a new table by grouping by the `Employee ID` column and calculating the average working hours and last attendance date per employee.
     * Joined the resulting table with the `Employees` table using an inner join on `Employee ID`.

 - In the `Employees` Table
-    * Created a new column that measures the difference between `Last Attendance Date` and `Date of Joining` and calls it Employee Tenure (Months).
+    * Created a new column that measures the difference between `Last Attendance Date` and `Date of Joining` and call it Employee Tenure (Months).
     * Created a new calculated column to represent the workload status.
 It has 3 categories: `Balanced`, `Overloaded`, and `Underloaded`
-    * Created a new calculated column to represent the assignment status (whether an employee is assigned tasks).
+    * Created a new calculated column to represent the assignment status (whether an employee is assigned tasks or not).

-- In the newly created table (`_Measures`)
+- In the new created table (`_Measures`)
     * Calculated a new measure called `Workload Variance Rate`.
 This measures the percentage difference between the average working hours per employee and the standard daily working hours.
         ```
           Workload Variance Rate = 100 × (Avg.
 Actual Working Hours − Daily Working Hours) ÷ Daily Working Hours
         ```

         - Positive values → Overload: Employee works more than the standard (overtime).

         - Negative values → Underload: Employee is working less than the standard.

         - 0% → Employee is working exactly the standard daily hours.

                 DAX Formula:

          ```dax
                 Working Hours Variance =
                 DIVIDE(
                     SUMX(
                         Employees,
                         Employees[Avg.
 Actual Working Hours] - Employees[Daily Working Hours]
                     ),
                     SUM(Employees[Daily Working Hours])
                 )
          ```

     * `Total Employees`
       ```dax